Powys dad killed after attending funeral for teenager who died of MND

-Powys motorcyclist killed in a crash on his way home from the funeral of a teenager who died of motor neurone disease
+Powys motorcyclist killed in crash on way home from funeral of teenager who died of motor neurone disease

 Chris Bailey, from Hay-on-Wye, had formed part of a motorbike escort at the service for 14-year-old Kyle Sieniawski in Pontypridd before the crash on the A438 between Glasbury and Clyro.